LovishB/confidential-dex/confix/README.md

 ## Getting Started

-To get started with the ShadowDEX application, follow these steps:
+To get started with the ConfiX application, follow these steps:

 1. Clone the repository:
    ```